CharlesDias/udemy-embedded-linux-using-yocto/Part1.md

 8. You can build againg the core-image-weston to add the package `usbutils`.

-## 4 - Burndown the image using the WIC
+## 4 - Burndown the core-image-minimal using the WIC

 1. The fastest and easiest way of using the wic file.